Thursday, July 17, 2025

 Sunday, May 04, 2025

-15th Queer Palm Selection - In Progress
+15th Queer Palm Selection and Winners

-May 9 Update: Film list was publish today and now list below has become official for feature films.
+---///--- May 9 Update: Film list was publish today and now list below has become official for feature films.
 As usual imagine list could include more (or Less) films as films become available.
 Also believe there could be a list of short films and perhaps also documentaries that probably will be released soon.

 ---///---